pinnaculum/galacteek/README.rst

 PIP
 ---

 You need to have python 3.5 and pip installed, as well as go-ipfs_.
-Install with:
+From a virtualenv, or as root, install with:

 .. code-block:: shell